fredlcore/Robotan/FAQ.md

 <H3>I'm trying to connect to the "Robotan" WiFi network, what is the password?</H3>
   <code>Robotan88</code>
 <H3>I want to access the Robotan website, what is the username and password?</H3>
-Unless you have specified your own credentials during installation, these are as follows:
+Unless you have specified your own credentials during installation, these are as follows:  <BR>
 Username: <code>Robotan</code>  <BR>
 Password: <code>Robotan88</code>
 <H3>Can I update my robot firmware with Robotan?</H3>